PowerDNS/pdnsapi/api_spec.md

     }

-**DECIDE**: gsqlbackend allows for multiple masters.
+**TODO**: gsqlbackend allows for multiple masters.
 Should we support this?

 ##### Parameters: